 Other operations use waste water as an alternative to fresh water, so that more local resources are available for neighbouring communities.

-For example, in an unusual arrangement with the City of Dawson Creek in Canada, we teamed uppartnered with the City city’s Council council to open a water plant that treats municipal waste water, which would otherwise be discharged to a local river.
-Instead it is treated to a standard where it can be used both by our Groundbirch natural gas venture and the community.:
+Elsewhere, in an unusual arrangement with the City of Dawson Creek in Canada, we partnered with the city’s council to open a water plant that treats municipal waste water, which would otherwise be discharged to a local river.
+Instead it is treated to a standard where it can be used both by our Groundbirch natural gas venture and the community.